 You will notice that it is much harder to keep your teeth clean with braces.
 Food becomes caught in the brackets and between your teeth and can only be removed by brushing and flossing.
-If plaque remains on the teeth for any length of time, it can leave a permanent white scar on the surface.
+If plaque remains on the teeth for any time, it can leave a permanent white scar on the surface.
 Brushing after meals should become part of your daily schedule.
-Use a soft toothbrush and brush at a 45 degree angle on the tooth in a circular fashion, below and above the brackets.
+Use a soft toothbrush and brush at a 45-degree angle on the tooth circularly, below, and above the brackets.

 Please do not eat hard and/or sticky foods.
-Hard foods include: nuts, ice, crisp taco shells, whole apples and carrots (cut them into pieces first), hard French bread crust and rolls, spare ribs, corn on the cob (cut the corn off the cob before eating) and popcorn!
+Hard foods include nuts, ice, crisp taco shells, whole apples and carrots (cut them into pieces first), hard French bread crust and rolls, spare ribs, corn on the cob (cut the corn off the cob before eating), and popcorn!
 These foods can cause breakage of the brackets and wires.
-Also, beware of nail biting and pen or pencil chewing habits, since these can damage your braces.
+Also, beware of nail-biting and pen or pencil chewing habits since these can damage your braces.

-taffy, caramels, bubble gum, or sticky candy of any sort.
+Do not eat sticky foods like taffy, caramels, bubble gum, or sticky candy of any sort.
 Use common sense about most foods.
-Excessive broken appliances due to careless eating habits, may result in additional charges for repair.
+Excessively broken appliances due to careless eating habits may result in additional repair charges.
 Braces Check your braces once a week for anything loose or bent.
 If a bracket or band comes loose, or you break a wire, please call our office so that we can arrange an appointment long enough to repair it.

-After braces are placed in the mouth it is normal for the teeth to be sore for about 2 to 3 days.
+After braces are placed in the mouth, it is normal for the teeth to be sore for about 2 to 3 days.
 Tylenol or Advil/ Motrin will help relieve this discomfort.
-Some irritation to the cheeks and tongue is normal, but if you feel anything sharp poking you, please call our office.
+Some irritation to the cheeks and tongue is normal, but please call our office if you feel anything sharp poking you.